-How To Sell Your Art With Words
+How To Sell More Art With Your Writing

 Your words are killing your sales.
 Probably.

-Being a creative often means working sans words to express and give life to your ideas.
+Being a creative often means working without words to express and give life to your ideas.
 While not all creative fields tip-toe around the world of writing, quite a few of them do.
 Despite that, writing can be an excellent tool to help creatives expand their reach.

 Knowing how to write well is a vital skill for anyone looking to promote themselves and their work.
 There are plenty of successful creatives who use writing as their secret weapon.
 In this article, we’ll take a closer look at copywriting for creatives in order to build a stronger connection with your audience.